Abh4git/DigitalNotes/Leadership/README.md

    - **Identify governance mechanisms**: Use committees or liaisons to assist in governance, ensuring that digital efforts are monitored and aligned with strategic goals.
    - **Adjust governance models**: As the company’s governance needs change during the transformation, models must be updated to reflect new challenges and objectives.

-Overall, this content underscores the importance of leadership in digital transformation.
+Overall, this underscores the importance of leadership in digital transformation and a leading from front attitude.
 The emphasis is on fostering strong IT-business relationships, investing in digital platforms, and continuously challenging existing models to explore new opportunities.
 Additionally, it highlights the need for a clear governance structure to support the transformation efforts, ensuring alignment and accountability across the organization.